ros-industrial-attic/reuleaux/README.md

 rosrun reuleaux show_arrow

-To visualize all the reachable poses and spheres: (This part depends on the ikfast package.
-So please modify and put your ikfast.h file location in the mh5_ikfast.h file in the include folder)
+To visualize all the reachable poses and spheres:

 rosrun reuleaux create_sphere_and_arrow